Selecting Spans for Evaluation¶

 Selecting at the Trace Level¶

 In addition to selecting individual spans or span attributes, you can also select and evaluate at the trace level.
-This is useful when you want to apply feedback functions to an entire trace or to all spans matching certain criteria within a trace.
+This is useful when you want to apply metrics to an entire trace or to all spans matching certain criteria within a trace.

 Trace-Level Selection with Selector¶